Additional Articles of the Constitution of the Republic of China

 The Additional Articles of the Constitution of the Republic of China are the revisions and amendments to the original constitution of the Republic of China to "meet the requisites of the nation prior to national unification", taking into account the democratic reforms and current political status of Taiwan.
 The Additional Articles are usually attached after the original constitution as a separate document.
 It also has its own preamble and article ordering different from the original constitution.

 The Additional Articles has been part of the fundamental law of the present government of the Republic of China on Taiwan since 1991, and were last amended in 2005.
-The Additional Articles will sunset in the event the Republic of China regains control of the Mainland Area.

 Main provisions

 The current Additional Articles of the Constitution entail 12 articles: